-- Post-secondary (college) transcript(s) showing 6 to 24 transferable credits with an unweighted GPA of 2.75 or above - Post-secondary (college) transcript(s) showing 25 to 90 transferable credits with an unweighted GPA of 2.25 or above. - Post-secondary (college) transcript(s) indicating an earned bachelor degree with an unweighted GPA of 2.00 or above.
+- Post-secondary (college) transcript(s) showing 6 to 24 transferable credits with a GPA of 2.75 or above - Post-secondary (college) transcript(s) showing 25 to 90 transferable credits with a GPA of 2.25 or above. - Post-secondary (college) transcript(s) indicating an earned bachelor degree with a GPA of 2.00 or above.